How Long Does It Take to Get a Grant? Your Essential Timeline Guide

 Researching grants can take 1 day to 2 weeks, depending on the tools and resources available.

-This step involves reviewing databases, directories, and funder websites to identify grant opportunities, and grant programs that align with your organization’s mission and goals.
-Example proposals and funder guidelines can provide clarity on grant opportunities, programs and requirements.
+This step involves reviewing databases, directories, and funder websites to identify opportunities that align with your organization’s mission and goals.

 2) Writing and Submitting Grant Applications